-The City of Round Rock employs rates designed to encourage water conservation during the summer watering season.
-The rates went into effect in the summer of 2012.
-The “block rate” program begins in May and runs through the fall.
+The City of Round Rock employs rates designed to encourage water conservation throughout the year.
+The rates went into effect in the October 1, 2017.

 |Block Water Rates Structure *|

 |Monthly Base Fee $16.04|